-Test Recommended for all donors Recommended for specified donors Comments Serology and nucleic a cid testing (NAT): HIV Ag/Ab (positive results confirmed with anti-HIV-1/2).
-X Results should be available prior to transplantation proceeding HBsAg, HBcAb and anti-HBs Х Results should be available prior to transplantation proceeding anti-HCV X Results should be available prior to transplantation proceeding HIV/HBV/HCV NAT X Prospective NAT is required wherever this is logistically feasible, and is strongly advised for increased-risk donors (see Table 2.2 for definition of increased-risk donors).
-If results are not available in a timely manner transplantation may proceed at the discretion of the transplant team and with appropriate recipient consent. anti-CMV (IgG) X Prospective results are preferable where possible anti-EBV (IgG) X Prospective results are preferable where possible anti-T.pallidum (IgG) X Prospective results are preferable where possible anti- T.gondii (IgG) X No urgency on test results Anti-HTLV-1/2 Xa Prospective results are preferable where possible Coronavirus (SARS-CoV-2) X Prospective results are preferable where possible.
-In a suspected case of COVID-19, only proceed to donation once a negative NAT result is received.
-If it is not possible to obtain COVID-19 NAT results, do not proceed in a suspected case.
-Where COVID-19 is not suspected, donation can proceed without prospective NAT results being available.
-Microbiological testing Urine microscopy and culture Х Microbiological testing should be performed on all donors for whom a urine sample can be obtained, with results of urine culture and sensitivity testing to be followed up as they become available (post transplantation) Blood culture X Recommended where there is clinical suspicion of bacteraemia Respiratory culture Х Respiratory tract samples for microbiological testing should be collected for lung donors or if respiratory infection is suspected
+Test Recommended for all donors Recommended for specified donors Comments Serology and nucleic ad cid testing (NAT): HIV Ag/Ab (positive results confirmed with anti-HIV-1/2).
+X Results should be available prior to transplantation proceeding HBsAg, HBcAb and anti-HBs Х Results should be available prior to transplantation proceeding anti-HCV Х Results should be available prior to transplantation proceeding HIV/HBV/HCV NAT X Prospective NAT is required wherever this is logistically feasible, and is strongly advised for increased-risk donors (see Table 2.2 for definition of increased-risk donors).
+If results are not available in a timely manner transplantation may proceed at the discretion of the transplant team and with appropriate recipient consent. anti-CMV (IgG) X Prospective results are preferable where possible anti-EBV (IgG) X Prospective results are preferable where possible anti-T.pallidum (IgG) X Prospective results are preferable where possible anti-T.gondii (IgG) X No urgency on test results Anti-HTLV-1/2 Xa Prospective results are preferable where possible Microbiological testing Urine microscopy and culture Х Microbiological testing should be performed on all donors for whom a urine sample can be obtained, with results of urine culture and sensitivity testing to be followed up as they become available (post transplantation) Blood culture Х Recommended where there is clinical suspicion of bacteraemia Respiratory culture X Respiratory tract samples for microbiological testing should be collected for lung donors or if respiratory infection is suspected Coronavirus (SARS-CoV-2) nasopharyngeal swab for PCR X Prospective results are required prior to proceeding with transplantation.
+In lung donors, a lower respiratory tract specimen is also required Coronavirus (SARS-CoV-2) lower respiratory Preferable in all donors - diagnostic sensitivity is improved with the addition of testing lower respiratory tract samples. tract sample for PCR Mandatory in potential lung donors, with a negative result obtained prior to proceeding with lung transplantation - donor transmission is more likely with lung transplantation than that of other solid organs.
+A tracheal aspirate is generally acceptable, although in potential lung donors presumed recovered from recent COVID-19 infection, a bronchoscopically obtained sample is preferable (e.g. mini- or full broncho-alveolar lavage, bronchial washings).